pichada29/detection-face-from-webcam/README.md

 # detection-face-from-webcam
-face detection using HoG and Haar cascade
+- face detection using HoG and Haar cascade
+- face verify using resnet-50